 Home Plus and the other down payment assistance programs in Arizona were designed to help responsible Arizonans become homeowners who may not be able to overcome the barriers to homeownership on their own.

-The Home Plus down payment assistance program gives borrowers a chance to become a homeowner that would otherwise be unable to get approved for a loan because they lack the minimum down payment required.
+The Home Plus down payment assistance program gives borrowers a chance to become a homeowner, even if they lack the minimum down payment required.

 Maximum income limits are used to make sure that the Home Plus down payment assistance program is better aligned with these housing goals.